lino-framework/book/docs/community/hosters.rst

 Recommended Lino hosting providers
 ==================================

-Here is a small list of companies we recommend to contact if you are looking for a :doc:`Lino hosting provider </hosters/what>`:
+If you are looking for a :doc:`Lino hosting provider </hosting/what>`. then here is our list of companies we recommend to contact.

+If you plan to become yourself a hosting provider, then read the :doc:`Hoster's Guide </hosting/index>` and don't hesitate to contact us.

+- `Abakus IT solutions <http://www.abakusitsolutions.eu/>`__ is a hosting and ICT solutions provider in Eupen (Belgium) and Luxemburg.

 - `C2D <http://www.c2d.be/fr/>`_ is a hosting and ICT solutions
   provider in Liège, Belgium.